Hey all! Its December 1! Guess what that means! For the next 12 days it will be all Christmas all the time and I cannot wait!

 12 Hilarious Christmas Party Games

-I dont know about you, but when its the holiday season, any time I can save a bit of money, I am all for it!
-That is why I wanted to round up a great collection of free Christmas games that are fun for everyone!
-Before you go choosing which party games to play, think about a few of these points below:
+I don’t know about you, but when its the holiday season, any time I can save a bit of money, I am all for it!
+As a result, I wanted to round up a great collection of free Christmas games that are fun for everyone!
+Most importantly, before you go choosing which party games to play, think about a few of these points below:

 There are a few things we like to think about when planning fun Christmas party games:

-- The age of the guests.
+- Most importantly, the age of the guests.
 If you are having an adult party, take care to plan for games that appeal to adults.
 Will your Christmas party games be appropriate?
 My mom and dad certainly have a different idea of fun party games compared to my friends.

-- Think about the personalities of the party goers.
+- Third, think about the personalities of the party goers.
 You may not want to play that really outrageous game if your friends are very reserved and uncomfortable with this kind.
-This is a great thing to consider since some people may not feel comfortable playing at all, but if you can find something they might be interested in, you wil have more success.
+This is a great thing to consider since some people may not feel comfortable playing at all, but if you can find something they might be interested in, you will have more success.

 - Is it appropriate?
-Some people may be uncomfortable playing a game that might be risque or a bit below their values.
+For instance, some people may be uncomfortable playing a game that might be risque or a bit below their values.
 Keep these things in mind when choosing games for your friends and family.